CyberMonitor/orquestra-docs/qe/content/definingaworkflow/resources.md

 Only the functions that are imported in this file will be accessible when using your source code as a package.
 Here you will want to import any functions that you need to call from the script in your template.

-### Templates
+### Resource Templates

-As mentioned above, your template is responsible for wrapping your source code into a callable object that can be referenced from within your workflow.
-Typically, there will be a one-to-one correspondence between the templates that you write and the functions from your source code that you want to expose to Orquestra.
+As mentioned above, your resource template is responsible for wrapping your source code into a callable object that can be referenced from within your workflow.
+Typically, there will be a one-to-one correspondence between the resource templates that you write and the functions from your source code that you want to expose to Orquestra.

 All resource templates are expected to be in various files under the `templates` directory in a resource and must have the `.yaml` file extension.
 For these templates to be compiled, the file must begin with the `spec` and `templates` headers, with your templates defined below.

 Templates are described in detail on the [Templates page](https://www.orquestra.io/docs/qe/workflow/templates).

-Below is an example of a file containing a template named `welcome-to-orquestra` that calls the source code shown above.
+Below is an example of a file containing a resource template named `welcome-to-orquestra` that calls the source code shown above.

 ```YAML
 # Every template YAML file must begin with a `spec` and `templates`, without which your template won't compile.